Kids and the COVID-19 Vaccines

 Do I need to ask my child’s doctor if it’s ok to receive the vaccine?

 If your child does not have any specific health concerns, you may schedule an appointment without talking to your child’s doctor.
-If your child has health concerns that are not answered in these FAQs, please call your pediatrician’s office to discuss the best option for your child.
+If you have concerns or questions that are not answered in these FAQs, please call your pediatrician’s or family doctor’s office.

-If your child does experience side effects after vaccination, you can give them Tylenol.
+If your child experiences side effects after vaccination, you can give them Tylenol.
 But don’t give it to them before vaccination—only after, and only if they experience pain—as it could blunt the immune response.

 COVID-19 doesn’t affect young children like it does adults.
 Why should my child get vaccinated?